 Simple Techniques for Elevating Your Photography

-Once we started Sierra Flower Farm, I loved being able to incorporate my love for photography with my new passion for flowers.
-Before I had any flowers blooming in the garden bed, I was building my website and creating social media accounts but I didn’t have many photos of the flowers.
-So, I used what I had.
-Closeup photos of german chamomile, zinnias and a single stem of sweet pea.
+Once we started Sierra Flower Farm, I loved incorporating my love for photography with my new passion for flowers.
+Before I had any flowers blooming in the garden bed, I was building my website and creating social media accounts, but I didn’t have many photos of the flowers.
+So, I used what I had—closeup photos of German chamomile, zinnias, and a single stem of sweet pea.

-After the first couple seasons of flower farming, Graham circled back to his passion for videography and photography which has allowed me to get in front of the camera to be the face of my business.
-Throughout the growing season our “date nights” have become me holding a bundle of flowers at sunset, while our girls run around the yard playing with the dog or chickens.
-It has become a happy and refreshing time, once again encapsulting the special and ordinary moments again for our family but also, of the flowers.
+After the first couple of seasons of flower farming, Graham circled back to his passion for videography, and photography which has allowed me to get in front of the camera to be the face of my business.
+Throughout the growing season, our “date nights” have become me holding a bundle of flowers at sunset while our girls run around the yard playing with the dog or chickens.
+It has become a happy and refreshing time, once again encapsulating the special and ordinary moments for our family but also of the flowers.

-Flowers entice all the senses but where they really indulge the senses is visually.
+Flowers entice all the senses, but where they indulge the senses is visual.
 Even on Instagram, without holding or smelling the flowers, they surely make you want them!
 A quality photo can really engage with your audience and customer base.
-It can bring a bride to want to book you as a wedding florist or create anticipation for your pop-up sale.
+It can make a bride want to book you as a wedding florist or create anticipation for your pop-up sale.

-Whether you are using your phone as a camera or are exploring using a more sophiscticated camera such as a mirrorless/DSLR, we are sharing some tips on how to elevate your photography!
+Whether you are using your phone as a camera or are exploring using a more sophisticated camera such as a mirrorless or DSLR, we are sharing some tips on how to elevate your photography!

 Have a Subject